LABSN-pubs/2017-JASA-pupil-attn-switch/manuscript/manuscript.md

 short/long mid-trial gap duration), a target/foil/neither indicator variable, and a subject-level random intercept.
 Statistical modeling of response time also mirrored Experiment 1, in omitting the indicator variable and considering only responses to targets and foils.
+See supplementary material for full details.

 ### Analysis of pupil diameter
 Analysis of pupil diameter was carried out as in Experiment 1: trials epoched